syncfusion-content/js-api-docs/api/js/ejTreeGrid.md

 ### gotoPage(pageIndex)
 {:#methods:gotopage}

-To send paging request to specified page in TreeGrid.
+Sends request to navigate to a specific page in TreeGrid.

 <table class="params">
 <thead>